 6. How should I organize my secondary essays?

-First, establish which essays you are going to write.
-Some of the prompts involve a choice, so make sure you’re choosing to write the most applicable essay.
+First, reflect on what the prompt is asking you to demonstrate.
+Consider what specific experiences of yours not only tell but show what you understand the prompt to be asking for.
 Then, research the program, including the curriculum and special activities.
-This will help you connect your interests and goals with the school’s mission.
+This will help you connect your previous experiences, current interests, and future goals with the school’s mission.
 Finally, create an outline for each essay using information from your research before you start writing the first draft.

 7. What if my research interests change?